lilyst94/Term-Project/README.md

 2. Run code and follow all terminal prompting
 2a.
 Proctors use Professors email
 2b.
 Testers use personal Babson email
-3. Sign into gmail with username & password given
+3. Sign into gmail with username & password given in the send_email() docstring
 4. Hit 'Advanced Settings'
 5. Click run Accessibility Email Sender
+Note: We are still workng on getting the app verified by google so you will get a warning message- do not worry this will not harm your computer

 **Original Template**